matkat99/backcountrybasics/posts/camping/camping-basics.md

 - running out of gas/fuel (for your car or stove)
 - getting lost
 - some sort of injury or sickness

 What I am getting at is that there are lots of things that could go wrong, and I have experienced almost every one of these at some time.
-As you embark on different adventures,there is a good chance that at least one thing will go wrong on every single campout so you may as well know how to deal with it.
+As you embark on different adventures, there is a good chance that at least one thing will go wrong on every single campout so you may as well know how to deal with it.
 Here are a few things that I like to do to avoid mishaps and address them as they occur.

 ### Make a packing list